scacela/oci-lakehouse-pipeline/README.md

 \
 \
 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/scacela/oci-streaming-pipeline/archive/refs/tags/v1.0.1.zip)
 2. Log into your Oracle Cloud Infrastructure (OCI) tenancy with your user credentials.
-You will then be redirected to the `Stack information` section of Resource Manager.
+You will then be redirected to the `Stack Information` section of Resource Manager.
 3. In the `Stack Information` section, select the checkbox to confirm that you accept the [Oracle Terms of Use](https://cloudmarketplace.oracle.com/marketplace/content?contentId=50511634&render=inline).
 4. Click `Next` to proceed to the `Configure Variables` section.
 5. For each resource that you wish to deploy, verify that the corresponding checkbox is selected in the `Select Resources` tile.